Advance in Criminal Justice

 Frequently Asked Questions

 While many criminal justice careers don’t require a college degree, law enforcement agencies are increasingly looking for college graduates when hiring.
-Earning a master’s degree can give you a leg up when applying for top jobs or seeking a promotion and can prepare you to adapt in an evolving field.
+Earning a master’s degree can give you a leg up when applying for top jobs or seeking a promotion and can prepare you to adapt to an evolving field.

 Depending on your career goals, a master’s degree concentration in advanced counterterrorism or public safety administration could help you enjoy an even wider range of opportunities.